|

 a Blackboard specific to a

-particular laboratory section.
+Schedule on a regular basis to be aware of assignment deadlines.
 Lecture Grade Components Examinations.
 Dates for examinations have been

-established (see Lecture/Laboratory
+established (see Lecture

 Schedule).
 These dates are subject